-Subsequent work resulted in target frames, 9 shooting benches, six picnic tables and an outhouse being constructed.
+Subsequent work resulted in target frames, 9 shooting benches and six picnic tables being constructed.
 Also, a set of ten metal silhouette targets has been constructed.
 Now that the club house has been constructed, our current focus is on parking area development, on-site storage, and classroom facilities.

 As collected and reported by: Marcel Babineau Past Club President